icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 ---

-Nowadays, deploying applications inside some sort of a Linux container is a widely adopted practice, primarily due to the evolution of the tooling and the ease of use it presents.
+Nowadays, deploying applications inside some sort of a Linux container is a widely adopted practice, primarily due to the evolution of the tooling and the ease of use it presets.

 ## Containerization vs traditional virtualization